r-grandorder/tri-hermes/en/pages/prologue.md

 NOW what is it!?

 **P.A.
 System**
-Emergency from the computer room!Emergency from the computer room!</span>
+Emergency from the computer room!Emergency from the computer room!

 **P.A.
 System**
 Hey there!
-It's me, Da Vinci,the one controlling the Border all by my lonesome☆</span>
+It's me, Da Vinci,the one controlling the Border all by my lonesome☆

 **P.A.
 System**
-We're less than two thousand meters away from the coast now, but I'm afraid we've got a little problem to deal with first.</span>
+We're less than two thousand meters away from the coast now, but I'm afraid we've got a little problem to deal with first.

 **P.A.
 System**
 I'm picking up a TON of Spirit Origin signals up ahead.
-It's more of the soldiers that attacked Chaldea.</span>
+It's more of the soldiers that attacked Chaldea.

 **P.A.
 System**
 I'm counting about...
-Well, see for yourself!As they say, a picture's worth a thousand words!</span>
+Well, see for yourself!As they say, a picture's worth a thousand words!

 **Mash:**